localstack/docs/content/en/aws/sns/index.md

    The region of the endpoints and messages.

-We will create a platform endpoint in SNS and send a message to show how to retrieve the message.
+We will create a platform endpoint in SNS and publish a message to show how to retrieve the message from the internal endpoint.
 {{< command >}}
 $ awslocal sns create-platform-application --name app-test --platform APNS --attributes {}
 {